 Before conducting focus group interviews, you’ll need to do some careful planning.
 Determine what your goals are for the session to know which questions to ask, then consider how many participants you’d like to hear from in total and what your interview subjects should have in common (age, sex, occupation, etc.).
 Following this, find a good venue to host the interview, keeping in mind you should make it easy for your interview participants to travel there.
 Finally, recruit your participants using flyers, by email, posters or any other means - and keep in mind you’ll likely need to offer an incentive for their time (gift vouchers usually work well).

-For a more detailed look at planning your focus group take a look at Eventbrite’s guide.
+For a more detailed look at planning your focus group, take a look at our guide.

 2. Smooth and Simple Interviews